-SDG, have announced that we will be supporting 2 charities in the year ahead.
-Our family run business which this year celebrated 30 years in business, decided it was a fantastic initivate to give back to local charities and launched a campaign across our social media platforms to search for SDG Charity partner earlier this year.
+Local Armagh specialist construction supplier, SDG, has announced it will support 2 charities in the year ahead.
+The family run business which this year celebrated 30 years in business, decided it was a fantastic initivate to give back to local charities and launched a campaign across their social media platforms to search for SDG Charity partner earlier this year.

 Commenting on the charity partnerships, Louise Skeath, CEO of SDG said:

 “As a company we really care about doing the right thing by our customers, and the supply chain we work in.
 The idea of our team coming together to support charities and give something back is important to the business.

 We are delighted to have agreed to support Cancer Fund for Children and Air Ambulance NI as SDG’s Charity of the Year for 2021.
 We have already started to fundraise and have a target of £10,000 which we hope to secure through events, partnerships, donations and activities including the forthcoming Air Ambulance NI Dragon Boat Race, an SDG Golf Day and a Charity hike over the course of the next year.

 “We wanted to fundraise for the Cancer Fund for Children as they complete such amazing work for children and young people diagnosed with cancer, or living with a parent diagnosed with cancer.
 They offer support in their home, community, on the hospital ward and at their excellent residential centre, so that no family has to face cancer alone .”